pingcap/docs/dev/reference/tools/data-migration/relay-log.md

 ### Automatic data purge

-You can configure the following three command-line parameters that affect the automatic data purge of DM-worker:
+You can use the following three command-line options to change the automatic data purge strategy of DM-worker:

 - `purge-interval`